-Despite significant progress, structural inequality based on gender, race, class, disability, and ethnicity persists around the world.
-And it is compounded and complicated by today’s challenges: Violence against women and girls—rooted in patriarchy, and including laws, policies and cultural norms aimed at curtailing rights—inflicts deep and lasting physical, psychological, and economic damage.
+Despite significant progress, structural inequality based on gender, race, class, disability, and ethnicity persists around the world and is compounded and complicated by today’s challenges.
+Gender-based violence—rooted in patriarchy and laws, policies, and cultural norms aimed at curtailing rights—inflicts deep, lasting physical, psychological, and economic damage.
 People of color are disproportionately policed and incarcerated.
-Immigrants and LGBT people are targeted simply because of who they are.
+Immigrants and LGBTQ+ people are targeted simply because of who they are.

-This means recognizing that race, gender, class, disability, and ethnic identity are deeply connected—often inextricably so—and making sure that efforts to address them are rooted in this understanding.
-It’s an understanding that informs our commitment to shifting repressive power dynamics, and to strengthening the rights and influence of those who are most affected by violence and suppression.
+We recognize that race, gender, class, disability, and ethnic identity are deeply connected—often inextricably so—and make sure our efforts are rooted in this understanding.
+It’s an understanding that informs our commitment to shifting repressive power dynamics and strengthening the rights and influence of those most affected by violence, oppression and injustice across the globe.